- Delivery & Guarantee

 Yew has a reputation for being slow growing: this true of mature hedges, which only need clipping once a year.
 Young yew plants are quite vigorous; they can grow by a metre in under 3 years.
 The important thing is to leave the central, leading stem of each plant intact: do not trim the main stem until the hedge has reached the desired height.
 Only trim the side branches of a new hedge very lightly, to encourage bushy growth.

-tree, Yew likes to become wide and stout.
+Grown as a tree, Yew likes to become wide and stout.
 Some specimens will grow to about 20 metres, but it is normal for trees in exposed places to be less than that.
 Yew casts dense shade and effectively prevents the growth of other plants underneath it.
 It is an extremely tough tree; the only thing it won't tolerate is constantly wet soil.

 Yew is an unusual conifer because it produces a fruit with a red, berry-like coating around each single seed, instead of a pine-cone that carries a large number of seeds.
 The red, juicy part of the fruit is called the aril: it is a uniquely adapted reproductive part of a pine cone found in all other conifers, called an ovuliferous scale.
 The seeds are eaten and dispersed by birds.
 It is special in another way too: yew trees begin life as males or females, but old trees will produce the occasional stem of the opposite sex.
 This allows isolated trees to continue making fertile seeds.